Unfinished Buddha: The symbol of Shakyamuni

 As a 3 dimensional mandala, Borobudur present nothing similar to other mandalas such as Indian, Nepal, or Japanese mandala.
 The figures of Five Buddhas Mandala are accompanied by a host of other figures, but Borobudur has too few statues.
 There can be only two text groups definitely are associated with Borobudur stupa, i.e. Avatamsaka Sutra (especially Gandavyuha portion) and an uncertain text or texts from the Mahāvairocana cycle (possibility Mahāvairocanasūtra, Vajraśekhara, Sarvatathāgatatattvasaṃgraha, or Sarvadurgatipariśodhanatantra).

 By based the research on Avatamsaka Sutra, some scholars assumes that the unfinished Buddha in the center of Borobudur is the symbol of Shakyamuni.
 There is a tradition in the sutra itself that the Avatamsaka Sutra was taught by Sakyamuni immediately after the enlightenment.

 The theory is supported by the fact that the unfinished Buddha statue shows the bhūmiśparsa mudrā, a mudra which was displayed by Sakyamuni to call the earth as his witness for his enlightenment.
 Meanwhile, Vairochana is displayed as the 72 dharmacaktamudrā Buddhas of the upper three terraces of Borobudur.
 In Buddhist iconographies throughout Asia, various forms of Buddhas displaying dharmacaktamudrā are associated with Vairochana, at Dunhuang for example.

 Earlier authors were simply not in a position to make this realization.
 It is unimaginable "that after having been shown the utmost future we are to be drawn back again to the toiling earth, to the things that our thoughts on the first gallery, the preaching Çakyamuni".

 Bhatara Buddha

 According to the research of W.F.
-Sttuterheim, a Dutch archeologist, to Sanghyang Kamahayanikan text, it mentions that Borobudur has 505 Buddha statues.
+Stutterheim, a Dutch archeologist, the Sanghyang Kamahayanikan text mentions that Borobudur has 505 Buddha statues.
 The highest embodiment statue is the statue of Bhatara Buddha who is invisible.
-For the Buddha statues at Borobudur is now only 504, Sttuterheim concluded that the unfinished Buddha statue is the Bhatara Buddha.
+For the Buddha statues at Borobudur is now only 504, Stutterheim concluded that the unfinished Buddha statue is the Bhatara Buddha.